apache/incubator-xtable/rfc/rfc-1/rfc-1.md

 ## Rollout/Adoption Plan

-- Are there any breaking changes as part of this new feature/functionality ?
+- Are there any breaking changes as part of this new feature/functionality?
-  - In `SyncResult` status has been refactored to tableFormatSyncStatus for clarity.
+  - In `SyncResult` status has been refactored to `tableFormatSyncStatus` for clarity.
 - What impact (if any) will there be on existing users?
   - No on existing users, this is a new functionality being added to synchronize tables across catalogs.
 Existing XTable users can still use the table format sync in `RunSync` without any issues.
 - If we are changing behavior how will we phase out the older behavior?
-When will we remove the existing behavior ?
+When will we remove the existing behavior?
   - N/A
 - If we need special migration tools, describe them here.
   - N/A